Francis F. Abbey

-Francis F. Abbey was born January 1848 in Port Hope, Durham Co., Canada West, and died about April 1925 in Nebraska at about age 77.
-He was the son of Nathaniel Abner Abbey of Dutchess Co.?, NY, and Mary Nugent of County Cavan, Ireland.
+Francis "Frank" Abbey was born January 1, 1848, in Clarke Twp., Newcastle Dist., Durham Co., Canada West, and died March 6, 1929, at his home, 1001 Lindell Street, Fairbury, Jefferson Co., NE, at age 81.
+Buried in Fairbury Cemetery, Fairbury, Fairbury Twp., Jefferson Co., NE.
+He is the son of Nathaniel Abner Abbey of the Province of New York, and Mary Louisa "Polly" Nugent of County Cavan, Ireland.

 TIMELINE